broadaciousb/broadaciousb/README.md

 Front End Developer
 -------------------

-I have been learning to code the past 3 years in my spare time after performing as a full-time project manager for a structural engineering firm.
+I have been learning to code the past 3 years in my spare time while performing as a full-time project manager for a structural engineering firm.
 My goal is to transition careers into web or software development because I enjoy it so much more than civil engineering and wish to expand my software skills as much as possible.

 * 🌍  I'm based in Melbourne, FL
 * 🖥️  See my portfolio at [this webpage.](http://broadaciousb.github.io/fes-advanced-portfolio/)